The 2026 'Portfolio Pulse': Why Your Online Presence Needs a Heartbeat to Get Noticed

 4. The Circulation: Connecting Your Ecosystem

 - Embed Feeds: Use widgets or manual updates to show your latest GitHub activity, recent blog posts, or Tweets about your professional work.
+If you're worried about digital exhaust from older, abandoned profiles, clean those up first.

 - Link Strategically: Every piece of content you create elsewhere should have a clear path back to your central hub, and vice-versa.